GST and BAS in Australia

 Do you need an Australian Business Number (ABN) or an Australian Company Number (ACN) to proceed?
 The Goods and Services Tax (GST) is often handled with cash accounting, while income taxes are handled with accrual accounting.
 Working out the amount of GST to add to your goods or services is easier than you think.
 We walk you through the process of calculating GST as well as adding GST to invoices.
 If you’re GST registered, you must submit a GST invoice on request.

-Chapter 1: How can GST affect my business?
+Chapter 1: How might GST impact my company?

 - GST should be added to your prices